BellaTheUni112/forum/README.md

 This is a pretty cool little forum, it works pretty well and has all the features you'd expect.

+This uses the Flask framework.

 I have an instance of it running on my server at http://473gxngybwfp7nihkzw547yu5zf7ith5jfpgjio5vzei2e3l5d2qmaid.onion/ but this is a Tor site, meaning you require the Tor Browser or some other client capable of using Tor routing in order to use the official instance.

+# Features

+Threads - allows classic forum threads

+Images - allows image uploading

+Replies - allows you to reply to posts

+Boards - see content in a specific topic

+Anonymity - no accounts, no sign-up, just enter the name you would like to use and go

+Lightweight - can be accessed or run by almost all modern hardware

+Fast - speedy responses, image loading, and thread loads (note: this varies based on how powerful the server is)

 # Installation